Risha’s Medical Story

 I had continual ER visits due to pain, nausea, and fever.
 Then a brain MRI showed I have a pituitary microadenoma – a small tumorous growth on my pituitary gland.
 My doctor said it’s unrelated to all my other GI problems and that I’ll need to take weekly meds for the rest of my life.
 I tried alternative treatments hoping for the pain to get better.
 Nothing worked.
 I got worse.

-I was admitted to UCI Douglas Hospital on March 5 for pain and bile reflux.
+I was admitted back to the hospital on March 5 for pain and bile reflux.
 I was there for two months, with one month in ICU – intubated, on a ventilator, under deep sedation.
 They had to juggle controlling my pain, diabetes, and adenoma.
-Surgery was the next step, so UCI transferred me to UCSF in an induced coma for a higher level of specialized critical care for surgery.
+Surgery was the next step, so they transferred me to UCSF in an induced coma for a higher level of specialized critical care for surgery.

 In June and July, we continued pursuing alternative treatment, and I was able to stay out of the hospital for the first time in a very long time: two months!
 I was so excited to get together with my high school friends, who had been there for me during this very difficult and challenging journey.